openaps/docs/docs/docs/Gear Up/edison.md

 * [Robert Silvers and Eric Burt's case for Explorer and 2500 mAh battery](http://www.thingiverse.com/thing:2282398)
 * [Robert Silvers' case for Explorer and 2000 or 2500 mAh battery](http://www.thingiverse.com/thing:2291125)
 * [Small Plastic Clear Case for 2500 mAh battery](http://www.ebay.com/itm/272062812611) - Since a Tic-Tac box is too small for the 2500 mAh battery.

-### Soft Cases
-* [TallyGear soft case](http://www.tallygear.com/index.php?route=product/category&path=120) - these are the soft cases Dana uses ([see this example](https://twitter.com/danamlewis/status/792782116140388353)).
-The OpenAPS-sized case can be made any any pattern/fabric she uses elsewhere on the site.
-* [JD Burrows SD card case](https://www.officeworks.com.au/shop/officeworks/p/j-burrows-sd-and-usb-case-blue-jbsdcasbu) - this is a hard / soft case which fits the rig with a 2500mAh battery perfectly, can also fit a spare AAA pump battery (Australia)

 ## Other Options